This guide will provide information with simple steps for desktop troubleshooting in the right direction.

 To open system restore in XP or Vista click start->programs-> Accessories->system tools-> system Restore.

 There are times when new programs might freeze up your system.
-In this case try to see if you can boot to safe mode and perform a restore.
+In this case, try to see if you can boot into safe mode and perform a restore.

 Safe mode only loads the very basic devices and drivers needed for your system

 To get to safe mode restart your system.
 When it begins to boot, continuously press the F8 key.
 A menu should appear that looks similar to the one on the left.

 Choose safe mode and press enter.
 After windows loads, you should get the screen on the right with a black desktop.
 Start system restore like described above.